Jaicob/rails-docker/README.md

 `docker-compose stop` and `docker-compose-start` to start and stop your project

+You can then access your project via boot2docker's ip which is found with `boot2docker ip 2` and whatever port your services are running on.
+If you used the example docker-compose.yml that is port 3000.

 Docker allows you to mount volumes so this means that changes you make on your local machine will also be reflected in your docker container and vis versa if you so specify.
 This was shown in the example [docker-compose.yml](https://github.com/Jaicob/rails-docker/blob/master/docker-compose.yml)

 ####Running one off commands